Patricia Routledge: Radio and audio books

-In 1966, Routledge sang the role of Mad Margaret in Ruddigore, the title role in Iolanthe, and Melissa in Princess Ida, in a series of BBC Radio Gilbert and Sullivan recordings.
+In 1966, Routledge sang the role of Mad Margaret in Ruddigore, the title role in Iolanthe and Melissa in Princess Ida, in a series of BBC Radio Gilbert and Sullivan recordings.
 She took part in a studio broadcast of Tchaikovsky's opera Vakula the Smith (narrating excerpts from the work by Gogol) in 1989.
-In 2006, she was featured in an episode of the Stage and Screen series on Radio 3.

-Routledge's extensive radio credits include several Alan Bennett plays and the BBC dramatisation of Carole Hayman's Ladies of Letters, in which she and Prunella Scales play retired women exchanging humorous correspondence over the course of several years.
+Her extensive radio credits included several Alan Bennett plays and the BBC dramatisation of Carole Hayman's Ladies of Letters, in which she and Prunella Scales played retired women exchanging humorous correspondence over the course of several years.
 A tenth series of Ladies of Letters premiered on BBC Radio 4 in 2009.

-Radio work prior to 1985 included Private Lives, Present Laughter, The Cherry Orchard, Romeo and Juliet, Alice in Wonderland and The Fountain Overflows.
+Routledge's radio work prior to 1985 included Private Lives, Present Laughter, The Cherry Orchard, Romeo and Juliet, Alice in Wonderland and The Fountain Overflows.

-Having a distinctive voice, Routledge has also recorded and released a variety of audiobooks including unabridged readings of Wuthering Heights and Alice's Adventures in Wonderland and abridged novelisations of the Hetty Wainthropp series.
+Having a distinctive voice, Routledge also recorded and released a variety of audiobooks including unabridged readings of Wuthering Heights and Alice's Adventures in Wonderland and abridged novelisations of the Hetty Wainthropp Investigates series.

 Personal life

-Routledge has never married and has no children.
-In a 2001 interview, she said: "I didn't make a decision not to be married and not to be a mother.
-Life just turned out like that because my involvement in acting was so total".
-In the same interview, Routledge discussed two affairs she had been involved in: one with a married man whilst in her late 20s and the other being some years later with a man directing a play she was appearing in.
+Routledge never married and had no children.
+In a 2001 interview with The Telegraph, she said, "I didn't make a decision not to be married and not to be a mother.
+Life just turned out like that because my involvement in acting was so total."
+In the same interview, she admitted to having an affair with a married man in her late 20s and another affair with the director of a play she was in years later.

-She has lived in Chichester since 2000 and regularly worships at Chichester Cathedral.
-In 2020, she helped raise £10,000 towards the restoration of the cathedral roof.

-Routledge is a patron of the Beatrix Potter Society and an ambassador for the charity Royal Voluntary Service, previously known as WRVS.
+Routledge settled in Chichester in 2000 and was a regular churchgoer at Chichester Cathedral.
+In 2020, she helped raise £10,000 towards the restoration of the cathedral's roof.
+She was a patron of the Beatrix Potter Society and Keswick's Theatre by the Lake.
+She was a close friend of Betty Boothroyd, a Labour Party MP and Speaker of the House of Commons, and her cover of "Climb Ev'ry Mountain" was played at Boothroyd's funeral in March 2023.

+Death

+Routledge died on 3 October 2025 at the age of 96 at Wellington Grange Care Home in Chichester.
+Tributes to her were paid by BBC director of comedy Jon Petrie, who described her as an actor of "remarkable range" and her role in Keeping Up Appearances as "one of the most iconic performances in British comedy", adding that she "made millions laugh and left a legacy that will always be remembered with gratitude and admiration".
+Keeping Up Appearances creator Roy Clarke said that he was "sorry, as sure as so many people would be, to hear of [her death]" and that it was "a fortunate coincidence to find [his] scripts in the hands of such an accomplished actor".
+Routledge said of the afterlife: "When I approach the pearly gates, I'd like to hear a champagne cork popping, an orchestra tuning up and the sound of my mother laughing."
+Her funeral was held at Chichester Cathedral on 5 November 2025.